Spontaneous symmetry breaking in two dimensions under nonequilibrium laminar flows: Concluding remarks

+Recently, it has been reported that in flocking hydrodynamics, the nonlinear interactions induced by the advective transport play a crucial role in stabilizing the LRO in 2D~\cite{Toner1995-qd, Toner1998-ah, Toner2012-nk, Toner2012-ki, Ikeda2024-jn, Chate2024-be, Jentsch2024-ml}.
+In the flocking hydrodynamics, the advection arises from the self-propelled motions of active matter.
+This is different from our model, where the advection is induced by the external flow.
+However, both models share the common feature that the advective transport gives rise to the LRO in 2D that is absent in equilibrium systems.
+Therefore, it is interesting to establish the relationship between the self-advection in the active matter and the flow advection in our models.
+We leave it as our future work.

-Fluctuations generally tend to be suppressed in the large-$N$ limit and become larger at finite N. However, we expect the ordered state of our model is not broken even at finite $N$.
-We note that the LRO under the shear flow at $N=2$ has been established by the finite size scaling analysis~\cite{PhysRevLett.126.160604}.
-In addition, the stretching effect of the elongational flow is much stronger than the shear flow whereas the rotational flow cannot stabilize even in the large-$N$ limit.
+We note that fluctuations generally tend to be suppressed in the large-$N$ limit and become larger at finite $N$.
+In some models such as the $SU(N)$ Thirring model, the NG mode is not included in the large-$N$ limit and we have to include it manually for a correct analysis~\cite{witten1978chiral}.
+However, in the $O(N)$ model, (\ref{eq:condensate}) and (\ref{eq:sigmacorrelation}) have the one-loop corrections of the NG mode even in the large-$N$ limit.
+Then, we expect that the ordered state of our model will not be broken even at finite $N$.
+Indeed, the LRO under the shear flow at $N=2$ has been established by the sophisticated numerical simulation~\cite{Nakano2021-bt}.
+In addition, the superdiffusion of the elongational flow is much faster than the shear flow, whereas the rotational flow cannot stabilize even in the large-$N$ limit.
 Therefore, our results will be qualitatively valid at finite $N$.

-We finally remark on relations to experiments.
-We expect our setup to be realized in synchronization transition of a chemical oscillation reaction~\cite{kuramoto2003chemical, toth2006collective}.
-In a uniform oscillation of the synchronization transition, $U(1)$ phase symmetry is spontaneously broken.
-A chemical reaction solution is a fluid and then we can realize the steady flows.
-In particular, the 2D elongational flow has been recently realized in the experiment~\cite{elonge}.
-Therefore, we expect that the uniform oscillation under the rotational flow becomes inhomogeneous as the system size increases whereas it sustains under the shear and the elongational flows.
+We finally remark on the possible realization of our results in experiments.
+We expect our setup to be implemented in the synchronization transition of chemical oscillation reactions~\cite{kuramoto2003chemical, toth2006collective}.
+In the uniform oscillation of the synchronization transition, the $U(1)$ phase symmetry is spontaneously broken and it is possible to induce steady flows in a chemical reaction solution.
+In particular, the two-dimensional elongational flow has recently been realized in an experiment~\cite{elonge}.
+Thus, from the results presented in this paper, we expect that the uniform oscillation under the rotational flow will be disturbed as the system size increases, whereas it is sustained under the shear and elongational flows.